Ekkoz897/Ekkoz897/README.md

 <p0>Hi there 👋 ;

-🧠 I’m currently learning C at the 42 school in Lisbon, Portugal.
+🧠 I’m currently a student at the 42 school in Lisbon, Portugal.

 👀 I'm interested in AI (still haven't coded anything in that regard), blockchain, and cyber security.